Regular Expressions

 might say that SSNs consist of three digits, then a dash, two digits, another

 dash, then four digits.
 Regexes let us capture this pattern in code.
-For

 As we introduce the concepts, we tackle some of the examples described in an

-earlier section, and show how to carry out the tasks with regular expressions.
+earlier section and show how to carry out the tasks with regular expressions.

 Almost all programming languages have a library to match patterns using regular

-programming language.
+expressions, making regular expressions useful in any programming language.
 We use some of the common methods available in the Python

 built-in re